Is It Safe To Eat Jamun During Pregnancy?

 Studies on jamun pulp and extracts indicate its beneficial properties help reduce high blood pressure.
 However, further research is needed to understand the consistency of these effects in pregnant women (8).

 Jamun is a sweet and tangy fruit rich in health-promoting compounds that provide nutrition.
-You can safely consume jamun during pregnancy in moderate amounts.
+Jamun is one of the best fruits to eat during pregnancy; however, moderation is the key.
 Regular intake of jamun as a part of a well-balanced diet can help meet your increased nutritional needs during this period.
 You can also maintain a healthy weight.
 Nutrients such as vitamin C, potassium, iron, and antioxidants can help keep you healthy and support your baby’s intrauterine development.
 Jamun also improves your body’s metabolism.
 However, avoid consuming it in excess since it may lower blood sugar levels, which can be particularly worrisome for diabetic mothers.

 Infographic: How To Include Jamun In Pregnancy Diet?